quaderno/quaderno-edd/readme.txt

 == Description ==

-Quaderno for EDD automatically sends beautiful invoices and receipts that comply with local rules in US, Canada, Australia, New Zealand, Singapore, and the European Union.
+Quaderno for EDD automatically sends beautiful invoices, sales receipts, and credit notes that comply with local rules in US, Canada, Australia, New Zealand, Singapore, and the European Union.

 = What you would experience =

-* Automatically send **beautiful invoices and receipts** with every order in your store.
+* Automatically send **beautiful invoices and sales receipts** with every order in your store.
-* **Send credit notes** for Easy Digital Downloads refunds as well.
+* **Send automatic credit notes** for Easy Digital Downloads refunds as well.
 * **Comply with local rules** in US, Canada, Australia, New Zealand, Singapore, and the European Union.
 * **Comply with EU VAT rules** for digital goods & services.
 * Send invoices in **multiple currencies and languages**.